SyberKraken/getJsGitDiffData/README.md

 The "just files" page shows the top 100(or different amount if manualy generated) files predicted in the entire repository with its full path.

 Generate new data via "http://localhost:5500/generation" page, where you can run the rust-generation scripts that generate pre-named data files that the visualization shows.
+Use regex expressions in the bottom boxes if you want to customize what counts as a bug or what files to exclude.
+!!!OBS!!! only use single regex expression per box. regexes can be "or"d with a "|" ex. \.js|\.tsx to functionaly use multiple regexes.

 Or you can manually generate a variety of files via the rust script: